slsa-framework/attested-build-environments-demo/README.md

 Once `HasherVM` completes setting up `ImageDisk` it could be snapshotted to create clones of the `ImageVM`.

+## Image configuration

+Image has 3 notable partitions - `boot`, `root file system` and `verity tree`.
+Verity tree contains hashes for the root file system.
+Verity configuration data (e.g., root hash) is passed in a well-known configuration file within the boot partition.
+This file is processed by `initrd` to properly initialize (i.e. open) Verity device.
+Root hash is measured into TPM and hence is present in the remote attestation quote.

+Initrd sets up OverlayFS for the root file system using local ephemeral disk as a storage device.
+Build environments are ephemeral at `Build L3` and intermediate data is not expected to be preserved upon the termination of the environment.
+To achieve `BuildEnv L3` temporary storage must be encrypted, which could be done with an ephemeral key generated in Initrd upon booting the environment.  `BuildEnv L2` does not require encryption.

+GRUB environment block is disabled to prevent unintended modificaton of the root file system upon booting.

 ## How To Use

 ### Configure Azure account